harrywang/harrywang.github.io/_posts/2022-03-03-ml-tutorial.md

 With a few lines of code, `pandas_profiling` can generate a comprehensive EDA report:

 <img class="mx-auto" src="https://user-images.githubusercontent.com/595772/156847132-ceb01927-0755-4335-97d3-006d1bcc5fde.png">

-You still need to handle data issues as shown in the `mini-ml.ipynb` notebook.

 `autogluon` can automatically train and tune many models and generate a leaderboard to show the model performance: